edannenberg/kubler/bb-dock/mysql/README.md

 Then [link][linking] to it from your client container:

-    $ docker run --link db-0:db your-client
+    $ docker run --it --rm --link db-0:db your-client

+Alternatively you can use the mysql server socket directly:

+    $ docker run --it --rm --volumes-from db-0 gentoobb/mysql /bin/bash

 The container will check /var/lib/mysql/ on startup, if empty it will install a default database.
-Default root pw: root
+Default login: root/root

 [volume-mounting][volume-mount] your content under the container's `/var/lib/mysql`.
 You can also mount volumes from other